Jithinp69/Social-Media-Application/README.md

 # Social-Media-Application

---Create a social media application Frontend in React framework in which users can view and send posts on different topics.
+Create a social media application Frontend in React framework in which users can view and send posts on different topics.

+## Functionalities
---It should have login and signup functionality along with other functionalities that social media websites generally provides.
+It should have login and signup functionality along with other functionalities that social media websites generally provides.

 • Login
 • Signup
 • View Posts